Sesh-Gallagher/AirBnB_clone_v/web_static/README.md

-this readme is about this file and all its contents
+This readme is about this repo and the files it contains